Glan9/Gaia/README.md

 Gaia is still incomplete.
 Currently the parser is mostly complete, so it's usable but still has a limited set of operators and built-in functions.

 Documentation is currently unavailable.
-I will being to write up proper docs when the language is more compelte.
+I will begin to write up proper docs when the language is more complete.

 ## Basic Syntax